ObjectIsAdvantag/go-samples/shortener/Readme.md

 # URL redirector in #golang

-Test if cross-scheme redirect can be easily implemented as I found no cloud offering to do that
+Test if cross-scheme redirect can be easily implemented as I found no cloud offering to do that.

 Takes an URL as query parameter, and redirects to this URL